 Adromischus are a group of succulents from Southern Africa to Namibia.
-With around 30 species and much variation with each species, they are best described as small growing clumping plants.
+With around 30 species in the genus, and much variation with each species, they are best described as small growing clumping plants.

 Adromischus marianiae is one of the most sought after varieties many of this group grow well in full sun and in fact will turn to wonderful colours in this situation.
 Most of the group is used to dry summers and wet winters, however they do naturally grow on rocky hillsides where drainage is excellent.